 Graduate business degree programs are offered in an accelerated format for working adults.
 Each class meets one night per week for six weeks with the exception of three quantitative courses in the MBA program.
-The courses in Managerial Economics, Finance, and Accounting (MGMT 5243, MBAM 5323) are twelve week classes.
-The programs are offered at five learning centers.
+The courses in Managerial Economics, Finance, and Accounting (MGMT 5243, MBAM 5223, MBAM 5323) are twelve week classes with the first six of the twelve week courses conducted online.
+The programs are offered at five learning centers, and the MBA is also offered in a fully-online format.